-Ragusa is a fascinating town on Italy's island of Sicily.
-Ragusa's baroque architecture has earned it UNESCO World Heritage status.
-It's an unusual town, divided into two parts - the Upper Town and Ibla.
+Ragusa is a fascinating town on the Italian of Sicily.
+Ragusa's Baroque architecture has earned it UNESCO World Heritage status.
+It's an unusual town, divided into two parts – the Upper Town and Ibla.
 After the earthquake of 1693 destroyed most of the town, half the people decided to build on the ridge above town and the other half renovated the old town.
 Ibla, the lower town, is reached on foot by a series of stairways or by bus or car on a winding downhill road.

 There's a large parking lot at the bottom of the road.
 From the upper town, there are enchanting views of Ibla.

 There are 18 UNESCO monuments, five in the Upper Town and the rest in Ibla.
 Many of the buildings are ornately decorated in Baroque style.
 Be sure to look up at the balconies and figures overhead.

 The spectacular Baroque Duomo di San Giorgio sits in the center of Ibla, behind a large piazza where there are several cafes, shops, and Gelati Divini, selling ice cream made from wines.
 Ibla has several UNESCO churches, including Santa Maria dell'Idria, San Filippo Neri, Santa Maria dei Miracoli, san Giuseppe, Santa Maria del Gesu, San Francesco, and Chiesa Anime del Purgatorio.
 UNESCO Baroque buildings in Ibla are Palazzo della Cancelleria, Palazzo Cosentini, Palazzo Sortino Trono, Palazzo La Rocca, and Palazzo Battaglia.